 I’m not so daft that I would think other busy professionals would follow my adventures away from the UK, and many friends simply assumed I’d been working for a law firm in Hong Kong that has a cool logo.
 However, what did surprise me was that many lawyers didn’t know what legal tech (often lawtech in the UK) is at all.

 Admittedly, this is not surprising in the area of criminal law in which I used to work.
 The criminal justice process is very ‘offline’ indeed and lawyers are too busy staying up to date with case law and the masses of new criminal legislation to worry about advances in artificial intelligence (AI) for evidence review.
 However, many in other areas of practice do not follow recent developments in this field, perhaps because it’s perceived as a ‘big law’ thing that can’t be used by smaller firms.
 I’m not sure.

 Everything changes but you

-In every area of law I believe it’s worth staying abreast of changes in technology whether you work in crime, employment, or corporate.
-In other professions it’s imperative to keep up-to-date – a surgeon of 30 years experience still uses the latest surgical technology.
+In every area of law, I believe it’s worth staying abreast of changes in technology whether you work in crime, employment, or corporate.
+In other professions, it’s imperative to keep up-to-date – a surgeon with 30 years of experience still uses the latest surgical technology.

 What is most startling about the above report is the scope of stakeholders involved in the consultation: the Law Society of Singapore, the Ministry of Law, government lawyers, leading academics, technology companies, and a variety of different law firms of all sizes.